 I wasn’t sure I heard the gentleman correctly.
 So, he took me into a room that was filled with all types of new luggage.
 He said to pick out the one that closely resembled my broken luggage.
 I did, and after a very short amount of paperwork to acknowledge the exchange, it was just a matter of transferring my daughter’s belongings into the new luggage before heading home.

 I’ve written and talked about this before.
 Southwest Airlines may not be the airline for everyone, and they admit this.
-Some may not like their numbered boarding pass system that doesn’t allow for reserved seats.
+Some may not like their numbered boarding pass system which doesn’t allow for reserved seats.
 Some may not like that they don’t have meal service.
 But, Southwest is very clear about what they offer.
 It’s their brand promise.
-Simply put, the Southwest Airlines mission “is dedication to the highest quality of customer service delivered with a sense of warmth, friendliness, individual pride, and company spirit.”
+Simply put, Southwest Airlines’ mission “is a dedication to the highest quality of customer service delivered with a sense of warmth, friendliness, individual pride, and company spirit.”
 They typically deliver on that promise.
 That’s what’s earned them intensely loyal customers.
 Nobody is perfect, but if more companies were as customer-focused as Southwest Airlines, I think we, as customers, would all be happier.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA